ilovemicroplastics/OpenScoutV1-1/README.md

 ## Governance

 Aside from following the licenses, after every modification sign off every github page as proof of work/and or a means of leaving notes for future contributors.
-This makes auditing easier and helps clear up confusion so new contributors can get to making changes faster.
+This makes auditing easier and helps clear up confusion so new contributors can get to making changes faster (rather than trying to comprehend what they are looking at).

 #### Page last reviewed by: B.K. on 19/07/25